-- A. Exceedance of ground water standards all monitoring wells except impoundment monitoring wells.
+- A. Exceedance of ground water standards-all monitoring wells except impoundment monitoring wells.
 If monitoring of a water contaminant source other than an impoundment indicates that applicable standards are exceeded, or the extent or magnitude of existing ground water contamination is significantly increasing, the permittee shall collect a confirmatory sample from the monitoring location(s) within 15 days to confirm the initial sampling results, unless the permittee elects to accept the initial sampling results as an accurate measurement of water quality.
-Within 30 days of the confirmation of ground water or surface water contamination the exceedance of applicable standards (8/17 draft) or significant increases in existing contamination, the permittee shall take the following actions.
+Within 30 days of the confirmation of the exceedance of applicable standards or significant increases in existing contamination, the permittee shall take the following actions.
 The department may approve a longer time period not to exceed 90 days for good cause shown. - (1) A corrective action plan shall be submitted to the department for approval.
-The corrective action plan shall describe any repairs made or proposed to address the cause of the exceedance or increase and shall propose source control measures and a schedule for implementation.
+The corrective action plan shall describe any corrective actions taken repairs made or proposed to address the cause of the exceedance or increase and shall propose a corrective action plan source control measures and a schedule for implementation to ensure compliance with applicable standards.
 The department shall approve or disapprove the corrective action plan within 60 days of receipt.
 Following the department's approval of the corrective action plan, the permittee shall initiate implementation of the plan according to the approved schedule.
 If the department does not approve the corrective action plan, the department shall notify the permittee of the deficiencies by certified mail.
-The permittee shall submit a revised corrective action plan to the department within 60 days of the date of postal notice of the notice of deficiency. - (2) The permittee may be required to submit to the department for approval an abatement plan, which includes a site investigation to define the source, nature and extent of contamination; a proposed abatement option, and a schedule for its implementation.
-The site investigation and abatement option shall be consistent with the requirements and provisions of

-Sections 20.6.2.4101, 20.6.2.4103, 20.6.2.4106, 20.6.2.4107, 20.6.2.4108 and 20.6.2.4112 NMAC.
+The permittee shall submit a revised corrective action plan to the department within 60 days of the date of postal notice of the notice of deficiency.
+The department shall approve or disapprove the revised corrective action plan within 60 days of receipt. - (2) If the department determines that a discharge causes or may with reasonable probability cause water pollution in excess of applicable standards and requirements of Section 20.6.2.4103 NMAC, and the water pollution will not be abated within 180 days after confirmation of the exceedance or increase is required to be given pursuant to Subsection A of this section, the secretary shall notify the facility owner/operator that he is a responsible person and that an abatement plan shall be required pursuant to Section 20.6.2.4104 and Subsection A of Section 20.6.2.4106 NMAC.
+The permittee may be required to submit to the department for approval an abatement plan, which includes a site investigation to define the source, nature and extent of contamination; a proposed abatement option, and a schedule for its implementation.
+The site investigation and abatement option shall be consistent with the requirements and provisions of Sections 20.6.2.4101, 20.6.2.4103, 20.6.2.4106, 20.6.2.4107, 20.6.2.4108 and 20.6.2.4112 NMAC.